Sarah & Andy welcome you to The Bug Farm’s Walled Garden

-The garden at The Bug Farm is a space for both humans and bugs to enjoy!
+The Walled Garden at The Bug Farm is a space for both humans and wildlife to enjoy.
 When Dr Sarah Beynon took on the farm in late 2013, the garden was looking less than loved.
-Brambles had taken over the remains of a glass green house, the stone walls were crumbling and a matt of long turf covered the entire space.
+Brambles had taken over the remains of a glass greenhouse, the stone walls were crumbling and a matt of long turf covered the entire space.

-A bug palace, also very much a work in progress, is a feature that attracts numerous beneficial insects to the garden while our planting ensures year-round nectar and pollen sources for our pollinators.
-We are developing the garden as an educational space, showcasing how to garden for wildlife.
-This, therefore, is not a garden of manicured lawns and precise planting but is instead a natural space that we share with our wildlife.
-Our ‘messy’ wildlife corners and traditionally ‘weedy’ patches allow us to enjoy the aerial battles of emperor dragonflies, black clock beetles marching round on slug patrol and butterflies fluttering in the sunshine!
+Our mixture of native and non-native species planting ensures year-round nectar and pollen sources.
+This is not a garden of manicured lawns and precise planting but is instead a natural space that we share with our wildlife.
+Our ‘messy’ wildlife corners, lime-mortared walls and traditionally ‘weedy’ patches allow us to enjoy the aerial battles of emperor dragonflies, watch solitary bees constructing their nests and appreciate black clock beetles marching around on slug patrol!

 Dogs welcome on a lead